fregu856/3DOD_thesis/README.md

 [![demo video with results](https://img.youtube.com/vi/KdrHLXpYYlg/0.jpg)](https://www.youtube.com/watch?v=KdrHLXpYYlg)

 ******
-## Training on Paperspace:
+## Paperspace:

-To train the model, you can use an Ubuntu 16.04 P4000 VM with 250 GB SSD on Paperspace.
+To train models and to run pretrained models, you can use an Ubuntu 16.04 P4000 VM with 250 GB SSD on Paperspace.
 Below I have listed what I needed to do in order to get started, and some things I found useful.

 - Install docker-ce:
 - - $ curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add -